Case Study· 10 min read· Updated April 8, 2026

 • Zero SEO foundation.
 Product pages had no schema, generic meta tags, no internal linking, and ranked for nothing.

-The lesson here is the one we see most often with Saudi e-commerce: a bad WooCommerce build is worse than no online store at all, because it costs money to run, ties up the brand, and shapes the team's belief that "e-commerce doesn't work for us."
+The lesson here is the one we see most often with Saudi e-commerce: a bad WooCommerce build is worse than no online store at all, because it scopes money to run, ties up the brand, and shapes the team's belief that "e-commerce doesn't work for us."

 Old Stack vs Ijjad Rebuild — Side by Side